catherinekomi/fitness-tracker/README.md

    When you click on button it will start recording in 3..2..1 Then it will show timer with:

+- add sport type svg
 - Pause
 - Start
-- Stop functionality
+✅ - Stop functionality
-- Then add permission to fetch and write Workout data
-- Show recent workouts first
+✅ - Then add permission to fetch and write Workout data ✅ - Show recent workouts first
-- Change the way it showing data
+- Change the way it shows data
 - Build components for displaying workout history
 <img width="400" alt="Screen Shot 2024-07-25 at 1 12 43 PM" src="https://github.com/user-attachments/assets/1a886456-6d4e-4ed7-863a-4d495862a54f">
 5. Add ft. to height in the profile or add another window for cm